MoaidHathot/movie-mcp-workshop/README.md

 Each task has an associated **point value**.
 Once you complete a task:
 - **Call an instructor** to review it.
 - Upon approval, **log your progress in the shared Excel sheet**.
+- The [task list](https://github.com/MoaidHathot/movie-mcp-workshop/blob/main/tasks/task01.md) can be found in the main branch

 Completing the tasks will earn you points toward the final score.